reactjs/react.dev/beta/src/content/apis/react/useDeferredValue.md

 }
 ```

 This does not make re-rendering of the `SlowList` faster.
 However, it tells React that re-rendering the list can be deprioritized so that it doesn't block the keystrokes.
 The list will "lag behind" the input and then "catch up".
+Like before, React will attempt to update the list as soon as possible, but it will not block the user from typing again.

 <Recipes titleText="The difference between useDeferredValue and unoptimized re-rendering" titleId="examples">